joshuadavidthomas/django-bird/README.md

     ]
     ```

 3. django-bird will automatically configure the necessary settings in your project.
-No further action is required for most use cases.

     If you need to customize the configuration or prefer to set up django-bird manually, you can set `DJANGO_BIRD["ENABLE_AUTO_CONFIG"] = False` in your settings.